IoT for Smart Cities Transforms Urban Areas

-Cities are constantly striving to be sustainable, more responsive to events and changes, and safer and healthier for their residents.
+Cities are constantly striving to be more sustainable, secure, safer and healthier for their residents.
 A smart city aims to achieve these goals using digital, connected technology while addressing challenges such as rapid urbanization, pollution, climate change, and resource constraints.
 To do so, city officials are examining all the functions they provide—from transportation, energy, healthcare, and street lighting to better educational and cultural spaces—and asking how the Internet of Things (IoT) can transform the urban environment.

 People spend 90 percent of their time indoors.
 At Arm, we believe that the buildings we inhabit can be made more sustainable, responsive, healthy, and secure for occupants—as well as more profitable for owners—by making them more intelligent.
 That intelligence is enabled by IoT.

-Always-on devices are becoming reality for IoT homes, where the home adapts seamlessly around the family living there.
+Always-on IoT devices are becoming reality for buildings that adapt seamlessly around inhabitants.
 These new, enhanced and connected everyday objects, such as smoke detectors, TVs, refrigerators, smart lighting, and heating systems, are now using sensor technology to constantly gather data about the physical world around us.
 These devices can then use embedded compute, machine learning and signal processing capabilities to translate that data into usable information.

 Autonomous driving is the next frontier for car manufacturers; it will be a revolution that changes the concept of mobility as we know it.
 Arm is playing a role in this transformation by providing high-performance compute platforms, meeting the power-efficient energy requirements that allow manufacturers to deploy autonomous vehicles at scale, and turn concepts into reality.